 I flew to Seattle to meet with a friend and was heading out of building 32 on the Microsoft campus just as Satya Nadella, Microsoft’s CEO was entering.
 I introduced myself and he took a few minutes to chat; long enough for me to return home with this:

 - He was aware of what we were trying to achieve and this gave me confidence.

 - He made it clear that I needed to stop living in the past and shift to embrace the current challenge (and grow with it).

-- He connected me to an amazing group of people inside of Microsoft that I am proud and grateful to be able to work with: the accessibility team (led by Jenny Lay Flurrie) and the inclusive design team (then led by Kat Holmes, now by Sogol Malekzadeh).
+- He connected me to an amazing group of people inside of Microsoft that I am proud and grateful to be able to work with: the accessibility team (led by Jenny Lay-Flurrie) and the inclusive design team (currently led by Tim Allen).

 Their perspectives on inclusive design and how technology could help us with the challenges faced by our family, our non-profit, and our growing social enterprise both inspired me and renewed my confidence in our vision.
 To transform ourselves into a change-makers and to create a platform that reshapes the problem of a few into an opportunity for many.